Hello World! I'm Brianna McGowan, a developer, poet, data scientist, advocate, and dancer passionate about intersecting worlds and building Equitism.

 Check out my TEDx talk, "Know Your Values in the Age of Automation."

-We are striving towards EQUITISM:
+We are building EQUITISM:

 Coding actualizes ideas and transforms abstract dreams into tangible tools and systems.
 Systems reflect the values of those who are in the develop and design process.
 The world is governed by technology, and the way to shift power and build strength is to own and govern technology ourselves.
 To build Equitism, women and people of color need to be at the table - not only in technological development and design, but also in decision making, resource allocation, and ownership.